 These bugs cause leaves to discolour and curl upwards.

 A food resource for predatory insects like ladybirds and their larvae!

-Aphids have complex life cycles, they can alternate between reproduction strategies and this is dictated by the host plant and time of the year.
-This means that a female aphid can produce both winged and wingless offspring.
-Winged adults are transparent green with a central black patch.
-They have long black antennae and are around 5mm big.
-Wingless adults are transparent green with long pale antennae.
-Nymphs appear like wingless adults but are smaller in size and generally paler in colour.
+Adults: Aphids are transparent green with a central black patch.
+They have long black antennae and are around 5 mm.
+Wingless forms are also transparent green with long pale antennae.
+Nymphs: Look like wingless adults but are smaller and paler.

 By encouraging wildlife to visit your garden you can attract cheap and natural forms of biocontrol to keep pests at bay.
 These beneficial insects include ladybirds, lacewings, spiders and hoverfly larvae.
 Insect hotels are an excellent way to do this.
-Please research insect hotels carefully, as many commercially-bought hotels can be more harmful to insects than good.
+Alternatively, you can provide spaces in your garden for beneficial wildlife to take cover by planting shrubs, trees, climbers or hanging baskets.